-“He told me about the Otzma camps and it really intrigued me.”
-Ido remembers, “I was very excited and the next day I met Shlomi (Director of Youth Programing at IDFWO), who interviewed me position.”
+“He told me about the Otzma camps and it really intrigued me,” Ido remembers.
+“I was very excited and the next day I met Shlomi (Director of Youth Programing at IDFWO), who interviewed me for the position.”

 “The camp was a week and a half away and it was just before Passover.
 My being a counselor was not planned, but it happened and I am very happy it did.”
-Ido went through unique training for that is needed before helping young people who have experienced loss.
+Ido went through unique training for it is necessary before helping young people who have experienced loss.
 “It was not simple by any means.
-I was so scared at first, I had never experienced dealing such trauma.
-It took time to adjust and adapt to the atmosphere, but a kind of step that once you make it, it gets much easier."
+I was so scared at first, I had never experienced dealing with such trauma.
+It took time to adjust and adapt to the atmosphere, but once you make that step, it gets much easier."

 When asked about a moment he remembers particularly, it was difficult for him to answer.
-"There are so many meaningful experiences," he explains, "It's hard to choose but two particularly stand out in my mind.
-I was on the bus with the kids to my first Otzma, the bus had taken a pit stop and once of the kids approached me and asked if I was new guide of the group, I said yes, and while I was still at the peak stress and excitement, he just hugged me.
+"There are so many meaningful experiences," he explains.
+"It's hard to choose but two particularly stand out in my mind.
+I was on the bus with the kids to my first Otzma, and the bus had taken a pit stop.
+One of the kids approached me and asked if I was a new guide of the group, to which I said yes.
+At a moment of still being at my peak of stress and excitement, he just hugged me.
 I will not forget this ever.”
 "The second case is Yom Hazikaron (Memorial Day for fallen soldiers).
-This day is always very significant, because we all, all the instructors, accompanied the kids come together in the hardest moments of being before the graves of their parents.”
+This day is always very significant, because we (all of the instructors) accompanied the kids to come together in the hardest moments of standing before the graves of their parents.”

 "I do not know if you can describe it in words.
 I think if you ask any of the counselors, it's simply an environment of pure fun, love, friendship, and family.”